Infinitesimal semi-invariant pictures and co-amalgamation: Background

 \begin{lem} Let $M \in \Reg H$ and $X \in \mods H$ be indecomposable.
 Then: \begin{enumerate} \item If $M$ is homogeneous and $X$ is preprojective, then $\Hom_H(X,M) \neq 0$. \item If $M$ is homogeneous and $X$ is preinjective, then $\Hom_H(M,X) \neq 0$. \item If $\Hom_H(X,M) \neq 0$, then $X$ is either regular or preprojective. \item If $\Hom_H(M,X) \neq 0$, then $X$ is either regular or preinjective. \end{enumerate} \end{lem}

 In particular, every submodule of a regular module is either regular or preprojective.

 A regular module with no proper regular submodules is called \emph{quasi simple}.
 The set of isoclasses of quasi simple modules can be partitioned according to their orbits under the Auslander-Reiten translate $\tau$.
 The extension closure of such a $\tau$-orbit forms a \emph{stable tube}.
 The \emph{rank} of a tube is the size of the $\tau$-orbit.

-Stable tubes of rank 1 are called \emph{homogeneous} and the other tubes are called \emph{exceptional}.
+Suppose for this paragraph that $n > 2$; i.e., that $H$ is not the Kronecker path algebra.
+Then stable tubes of rank 1 are called \emph{homogeneous} and the other tubes are called \emph{exceptional}.
 There are at most 3 exceptional tubes, which we denote $\cT_1,\ldots,\cT_m$.
 We denote their ranks $r_1,\ldots,r_m$.
 It is well-known that $\sum_{i = 1}^m (r_i-1) = n-2$.

+We now consider the case where $H = $ is the Kronecker path algebra.
+The definitions above are also standard over this algebra, but it will simplify the statements of many of our results if we choose one of the tubes to be ``exceptional''.
+Thus, even though every tube in $\mods H$ has rank 1, we will say that the tube containing the module $ $ is \emph{exceptional} and that all of the tubes are \emph{homogeneous}.
+If we denote this tube by $\cT_1$ and its rank by $r_1 = 1$, then the equation $\sum_{i = 1}^1 (r_i-1) = n-2$ still holds, with both sides evaluating to 0.

-Moreover, every indecomposable regular module is contained in either a single homogeneous tube or a single exceptional tube.
+Returning to the case where $H$ is arbitrary, we note that every indecomposable regular module is contained in a single tube.
 Each regular module also has a \emph{quasi length} (or regular length), \emph{quasi top} (or regular top), and \emph{quasi socle} (or regular socle), which are the length, top, and socle computed in the category of regular modules.
 We recall the following facts about regular modules. \begin{prop} Let $M \in \Reg H$ be indecomposable.
 Then: \begin{enumerate} \item $M$ is quasi uniserial; that is, $M$ has a unique (up to isomorphism) quasi composition series (in the category $\Reg H$). \item Suppose $M$ lies in a tube of rank $r$.
 Then $M$ is a brick if and only if its quasi length is at most $r$. \item Suppose $M$ lies in a tube of rank $r$.
 Then $M$ is $\tau$-rigid if and only if its quasi length is less than $r$. \item $M$ is uniquely determined by its quasi socle and quasi length. \end{enumerate} \end{prop}

 In particular, we fix the following notation for the modules in the exceptional tubes.

 \begin{nota} For $H$ a tame hereditary algebra, we denote the exceptional tubes in $\mods H$ by $\cT_1,\ldots,\cT_m$ and by $r_1,\ldots,r_m$ their ranks.
 When working in the tube $\cT_i$, we identify indices in the same equivalence class mod $r_i$.
 We denote by $X_{1,1}^i,\ldots,X_{r_i,1}^i$ the quasi simple modules in $\cT_i$, indexed so that $\tau X_{j,1}^i = X_{j -1,1}^i$.
 For $1 \leq \ell \leq r_i$, we denote by $X_{j,\ell}^i$ the unique regular module (in the tube $\cT_i$) with quasi length $\ell$ and quasi socle $X_{j,1}^i$. \end{nota}